CLE-CMPS183W17/CLEWebEdition/README.md

 # College Length Estimator Web Edition
 A web application that gives the user an estimate on how long it would take to complete a set number of courses under ideal conditions.

+Project introduced for Winter 2017 CMPS 183 at UCSC.

 Inspired by [the Java version] (https://github.com/divark/college-length-estimator) of the College Length Estimator made by Tyler Schmidt.

 ## Technologies used: